Welcome!

 Driven by the political dynamics of our day, recent feminist theorizing on trans issues has focused on responding to trans-discriminatory laws, practices, and arguments.
 This is a defensive stance that primarily tries to retrofit trans experiences into existing mainstream social institutions and conceptual frameworks.

 I argue for a different way forward.
-Taking the emerging U.S. constitutional law on trans discrimination as my point of departure, my research develops an account of the politics, law, and ontology of gender that begins with trans people’s lived material realities on trans people’s own terms.
-I offer this interdisciplinary, trans feminist theory as a constructive intervention to facilitate meaningful self-understanding, legal protection, and social change, and I defend it on the grounds that it resolves long-standing conceptual and methodological problems that continue to frustrate feminist theory and politics today.
+Taking the emerging U.S. constitutional law on trans discrimination as my point of departure, my research develops an account of the politics, law, and metaphysics of gender that begins with trans people’s lived material realities on trans people’s own terms.
+I offer this interdisciplinary, trans feminist theory as a constructive intervention to facilitate meaningful self-understanding, legal protection, and social change, which I defend on the grounds that it resolves long-standing conceptual and methodological problems that continue to frustrate feminist theory and politics to this day.

 Journal Articles